 Generate is targeted towards entrepreneurial students interested in starting their own business.
 Whether you are looking to start up your own business or interested in joining an organisation that promotes entrepreneurship as one of its core values, Generate can help you out.

-Generate offers a skills development programme and a series of events (keep a look out for Summer Term events coming soon) which, together, offer a unique platform from which students can learn, market test their ideas, and identify key relationships within their immediate and wider entrepreneurial community.
+Generate offers a skills development programme and a series of events which, together, offer a unique platform from which students can learn, market test their ideas, and identify key relationships within their immediate and wider entrepreneurial community.